Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Appendix III: Lower Bounds Direct Evaluation of Symmetric Contractions

 for some $d^{(A)},d^{(B)},d^{(C)}\in \mathbb{N}$ such that

-This bound is very similar to what we encountered for matrix multiplication in the proof of Theorem~\ref{thm:par_comm_lwb_mm}, so we proceed accordingly.
+This bound is very similar to what we encounter for matrix multiplication in the proof of Theorem~\ref{thm:par_comm_lwb_mm}, so we proceed accordingly.
 Let $x=\min(s,t,v)$, $y=\mathrm{median}(s,t,v)$, and $z=\max(s,t,v)$, so that $x\leq y \leq z$ and rewrite the above objective function as

 and constraint function as